eduayuso/konet/README.md

 The Konet library has been built using the network utils library of [moko-network](https://github.com/icerockdev/moko-network).
 Moko-network, by [IceRock](https://github.com/icerockdev) is a useful Kotlin mpp library that includes an API client source generator from an OpenAPI specification using Swagger (the generator feature is not included in Konet)

-Note: I encourage you to built your multiplatform solution using the [moko-template](https://github.com/icerockdev/moko-template), which comes along with a lot of very useful libs and utils to develop your Kotlin multiplatform projects.
-Personally I think that IceRock moko libs are nowdays the most recommended libs to make a modular and scalable multiplatform app.
+Note: I encourage you to built your multiplatform solution using the [moko-template](https://github.com/icerockdev/moko-template), which comes along with a lot of very useful libs and utils to develop modular and scalable Kotlin multiplatform projects.

 [IN DEVELOPMENT]